Types of Gemstones

 With a name that comes from the Greek word for blue (“sappheiros”), you may be surprised to learn that sapphires are available in a variety of rainbow colors.
 Besides blue, popular colors for sapphire stones include pink, yellow, and white.

 Known as the gem of truth and fidelity, the blue sapphire is among the most popular gemstones for engagement rings.
 Princess Diana was one of the most famous wearers of a sapphire engagement ring.
-It’s the very same ring now worn by the Duchess of Cambridge.
+It’s the very same ring now worn by Catherine Middleton, Princess of Wales.

 As with other popular gemstones like rubies, sapphires are often heat-treated to enhance their color and clarity.